How to get from Aswan to Abu Simbel and explore the temple of Ramses II on a day trip

 Bus from Aswan to Abu Simbel

 There is a fairly well-maintained road from Aswan to Abu Simbel (about 283 kilometers).
 Taking a bus is certainly the cheapest way to get to Abu Simbel and you can expect prices around 150 to 2000 EGP.
+There is a good one on GetYourGuide for 42$ with good reviews.

 All tourist buses will travel in the same police-escorted convoy.
 There is usually one in the morning (~ around 4 am) and around noon (11:00 am).
 Both take about 3 hours to get to Abu Simbel, so in all honesty, you can simply book the cheapest, air-conditioned bus you can find.
+Police convoy sounds weird?
+Read my guide on travel safety in Egypt!

 Most tours will allow you around two hours in Abu Simbel before you will have to take the convoy back to Aswan (return by either 1:00 pm or 7:00 pm) – so you don’t gain a substantial time benefit compared to taking the plane.
+Plus, Egyptologists are not allowed within Abu Simbel anyway, so there is no advantage to having your tour guide along either.

 Also, make sure that the entry fee to Abu Simbel is included, as this will be another 160 EGP!